Shahi-Rep/AI/Installation guide.md

 ollama run gemma3:1b

 Step 5: Download Monis.zip file included in this repository and extract the zip file.

-Step 6: After extraction, locate the file named Monis.py in the folder Step 7: Right-click on it, choose "Open with", and run it using Python.
+Step 6: After extraction, locate the file named Monis.py in the folder.

+Step 7: Right-click on it, choose "Open with", and run it using Python.

 Step 8: Select a model from the interface and start chatting.

 Note: